redphx/better-xcloud/README.md

   > You should enable this feature even if you're on desktop.
   > Use more bandwidth & battery.
   > Comparison video with the setting ON & OFF: https://youtu.be/-9PuBJJSgR4
-  > Disable if it causes crashes.
-  > This feature doesn't work on Kiwi Browser (unsupported codec).
 - **Prefer IPv6 streaming server**
   > Might reduce latency
 - **Disable bandwidth checking**